beepbeeptechnology/beepbeeptechnology.github.io/docs/transformation.md

 === "datafunctions"
     For more complex and/or repetitive transformation requirements it can be extremely painful and time-consuming to hand-write SQL.
 In these instances, we leverage dynamic SQL in BigQuery.
 This enables common SQL patterns to be abstracted into re-useable functions ([User Defined Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) and [Stored Procedures](https://cloud.google.com/bigquery/docs/reference/standard-sql/scripting)) which can be chained together to build complex, reuseable transformation patterns.

-    Underpinning this approach is a library of functions which we build and maintain called datafunctions ([datafunctions.github.io](https://datafunctions.github.io)), which are callable directly in BigQuery using the syntax `datafunctions.functiontype.function([ARGUMENTS])`.
+    Underpinning this approach is a library of functions which we build and maintain called datafunctions ([datafunctions.github.io](https://datafunctions.github.io)), which are callable directly in BigQuery using the syntax:
+    ```
+    datafunctions.functiontype.function([ARGUMENTS])
+    ```
+    This means that you can build complex transformations without ever having to leave the BigQuery UI or learn a completely new platform.

+    Transformations can be chained together and parameterised, so you can apply the same transformation pattern to a limitless number of datasources with minimal additional effort.

 === "Third Party Platforms"
     There are some excellent platforms which bring software engineering best practices to the data engineering workflow, and which might be applicable to your use case.
 As external tools there will be some onboarding effort and a learning curve as well as ongoing maintenance effort and potential cost.
 However these tools are worth consideration.